pemcg/mastering-automation-addendum-for-cloudforms-4.6/embedded_ansible_playbook_services/chapter.md

 ### Test 2

-We can order the service again, but this time override the service dialog defaults to run the playbook on another host (10.2.3.136), using SSH Key credentials suitable for that host (see [Resulting Service from Second Test](#i3)).
+We can order the service again, but this time override the service dialog defaults to run the playbook on another host (10.2.3.136), using SSH Key credentials suitable for that host (see screenshot [Resulting Service from Second Test](#i3)).

 ![Resulting Service from Second Test](images/oss6.png)